A. In general

 A district court in the Fourth Circuit has suggested that a First Amendment right of access to judicial records in criminal matters arises after indictment but before arrest.
 See In re Application of Reporters Committee for Freedom of the Press To Unseal Criminal Prosecution of Julian Assange, No. 1:18-mc-37, 2019 WL 366869, *4 (E.D.
 Va.
 Jan.
 30, 2019).

 The mere filing of a document does not trigger the public’s right of access.
 See In re Policy Mgmt.
 Sys., 67 F.3d 296 (4th Cir.
 1995) (per curiam) (citing United States v.
 Amodeo, 44 F.3d 141, 145 (2d Cir.1995)).
 Rather, for a right of access to a document to exist under either the First Amendment or the common law, the document must be a “judicial record.”
 In re U.S. for an Order Pursuant to 18 U.S.C.
 Section 2703(D), 707 F.3d 283, 290 (4th Cir.
 2013).
 A document is a judicial record if it plays a role in the adjudicative process or adjudicates substantive rights.
 Id.; see also Rushford v.
 New Yorker Magazine, Inc., 846 F.2d 249, 252 (4th Cir.
 1988); Baltimore Sun Co. v.
 Goetz, 886 F.2d 60, 63–64 (4th Cir.
-1989) (search warrant affidavits are judicial records).
+1989) (search warrant affidavits are judicial records); In re Interior Molded Doors Antitrust Litig., 2020 WL 7259153, *5–6 (E.D.
+Va.
+Dec.
+10, 2020) (expert reports were “useful in the judicial process” and therefore constituted judicial records even though the motion with which the reports were submitted was denied as moot).
 Assuming the document is a judicial record, the extent of the public’s right of access (common law vs. First Amendment) depends on the circumstances in which the record is submitted.
 See Rushford, 846 F.2d at 252; Baltimore Sun Co., 886 F.2d at 64.

 The fact that both the defendant and the prosecuting attorney desire sealing is not dispositive.
 “The court is not obliged to indulge the requests of the trial participants but must make an independent judgment balancing all the interests.”
 Matter of Application & Affidavit for a Search Warrant, 923 F.2d 324, 331 (4th Cir.
 1991).